-- Significant events, individuals and - · A range of historical perspectives - The diversity of society - The history of more than one country or state - Continuity and change over a period of time - · An element of British history The specification allows direct progression from the GCSE syllabus currently offered although GCSE is not a prerequisite for taking this course.
+- Significant events, individuals and issues - · A range of historical perspectives - The diversity of society - The history of more than one country or state - Continuity and change over a period of time - · An element of British history The specification allows direct progression from the GCSE syllabus currently offered although GCSE is not a prerequisite for taking this course.
 A range of options are available for each unit (3 over two years).
 Options must focus upon a combination of British/English History and European/World History.
-Planned options for the A Level are: - British/English History The Tudors: England, 1485-1603 - This option allows pupils to study in breadth issues of change, continuity, cause and consequence in this period. - European/World History Revolution and Dictatorship: Russia, 1917-1953 - AQA This option provides for the study in depth of the coming and practice of communism in Russia. - Non-Examined Assessment (NEA)This is an independently researched enquiry addressing a question set in the context of approximately 100 years.
+Planned options for the A Level are: - British/English History The Tudors: England, 1485-1603 - This option allows pupils to study in breadth issues of change, continuity, cause and consequence in this period. - European/World History Revolution and Dictatorship: Russia, 1917-1953 - This option provides for the study in depth of the coming and practice of communism in Russia. - Non-Examined Assessment (NEA)This is an independently researched enquiry addressing a question set in the context of approximately 100 years.
 Learners will complete a 3500-4500 word essay on a topic of their choice.
 This is an internally assessed unit.

+ASSESSMENT

-ASSESSMENT There will be one examination series available each year in June to all learners.
+There will be one examination series available each year in June to all learners.
 Certification is subject to two years study.

-FOOD SCIENCE AND NUTRITION Students learn about the relationship between the human body and food, as well as developing practical skills linked to the cooking and preparation of food.
+BTEC HOME COOKING SKILLS

+Students will develop their cooking skills by exploring recipes for nutritious meals.
+Each recipe is underpinned with knowledge about planning and sourcing food, hygiene and food safety.

+40